Diagnosing Car Heater Problems

 A Winter Emergency Kit

-I own a 1994 Chevrolet Cavalier, V6, 3.1 litre station wagon.
-My problem is the heater.
+I own a Chevrolet with a heater problem.
 When you turn the heater on you can hear the blower fan blowing (so we know that's working), and you can hear all the vacuums when you move the heater controls from "defrost" to "vent" to "blend" etc. But there's very little air coming out of any of the vents.
 When the heater is cranked up to high, you can barely feel the heat on your face!
 Please help me!

 I have been getting many questions and comments about cold driving this year.
 I suppose that it's the season.
 Here are a few things to look for, but pay close attention to the symptoms, because they all mean different problems.